 Why You Can Trust OPE Reviews

 OPE isn’t your typical outdoor power equipment site.
 Covering outdoor power equipment news and insights, as well as writing product reviews and commentary is our specialty.

-In our reviews, we won’t recommend anything unless we’d actually use it ourselves, and we don’t really care who the primary retailer is.
-It’s all about giving you legitimate advice and our honest opinion of each product.
+In our reviews, we won’t recommend anything that we wouldn’t use ourselves, and we don’t care who the primary retailer is.
+It’s all about giving you our honest opinion of each product.

 We consult innovators in the technology and design of outdoor tools to gain a broader grasp of where these products fit and how they work.